JeffKersting/blockTracker/README.md

 **Cypress Testing:** This application uses the Cypress test suite for end-to-end testing.
 If you would like to run these tests in terminal, run the command `npx cypress run`.
 To view these tests in action, run the command `npx cypress open` and select the test file you would like to run.

 **Lighthouse Testing:** To run lighthouse testing on the dashboard page, you **must** first create a new user with the username 'test'.
-Once this user has been created, checkout to the lighthouse branch by running `git checkout feature-lighthouse-dashboard` branch.
+Once this user has been created, checkout to the lighthouse branch by running `git checkout feature-lighthouse-dashboard`.
 This will take you directly to the dashboard page on page load.

 ### Planning